 2. If there is no response, shout for help.
 Tell someone to call 911 and get an AED, if available.
 Do not leave the infant yourself to call 911 until you have done CPR for about 2 minutes.

-3. Carefully place the infant on their back.
+3. Carefully place the infant on its back.
 If there is a chance the infant has a spinal injury, two people should move the infant to prevent the head and neck from twisting.